Labor and Delivery (OB) Services Temporarily Closed Effective April 1, 2025 Until Further Notice

 (812) 738-4251

-CHANGES TO THIS NOTICE HCH reserves the right to make changes to this notice at any time.
-HCH reserves the right to make the revised notice effective for Health Information HCH has about a patient as well as any information HCH receives in the future.
-In the event this authorization is revised, a copy of the revised version will be supplied to the patient upon their first visit after the effective date of the new version.
-A copy of the new version will also be posted in a public area of each HCH location, on the HCH website, if any, and in hard copy from any HCH location.
-In addition, a person may request a copy of the revised notice at any time.
+HCH reserves the right to make changes to this notice at any time.
+HCH reserves the right to make the revised notice effective for your Health Information that HCH currently has, as well as for any of your Health Information that HCH receives in the future.
+In the event this notice is revised, a copy of the revised version may be supplied upon your first visit after the effective date of the new version.
+A copy of this notice will also be posted in a public area of each HCH location and on the HCH website, if any, and it will be available at any HCH location upon request.

-COMPLAINTS/COMMENTS If you have any complaints concerning our privacy policy you may contact our Privacy Officer by phone at (812) 738-4251.
+If you have any complaints concerning our privacy policy you may contact our Privacy Officer by phone at (812) 738-4251.
 A complaint can also be made in writing and given to the registration department or mailed to Harrison County Hospital c/o Lisa Lieber, 1141 Hospital Drive NW, Corydon, IN 47112.
 You also may contact the Secretary of the Department of Health and Human Services at 200 Independence Avenue, S.W., Room 509F, HHH Building, Washington D.C., 20201 (e-mail: ocrmail@hhs.gov).
 HCH also maintains a complaint hotline.
 Complaints can be made anonymously to the hotline at 1-800-822-8806.
 HCH is prohibited from interfering with a patient’s right to file a complaint regarding HCH privacy practices and cannot retaliate against a patient in any way based on filing of such complaint.
 To obtain more information concerning this Notice of Privacy Practices, you may contact the Privacy Officer at the address listed above.